 ✅ Ultimate in customization

 Unlike most swim goggles, Swedish swim goggles come mostly unassembled.
-(One exception is the TYR Socket Rocket, which comes assembled and “ready to swim” out of the box.)
+(One exception is the TYR Socket Rocket, which is assembled and “ready to swim” out of the box.)

-Putting the swim goggles together means that you are going to get the perfect fit for your face.
+Putting the swim goggles together means you will get the perfect fit for your face.

-While most goggles that use a hard plastic nose piece will include several different sizes for the nose bridge, the Swedish goggles use string (or even better, a couple of inches of the head strap).
+While most goggles with a hard plastic nose piece include several different sizes for the nose bridge, the Swedish goggles use string (or, even better, a couple of inches of the head strap).

 ✅ Excellent peripheral vision